PreferredAI/helm-charts/charts/solr/README.md

 # Solr

-This helm chart installs a Solr cluster and its required Zookeeper cluster into a running kubernetes cluster.
+This helm chart installs a Solr cluster and its required Zookeeper cluster into a running Kubernetes cluster.

-The chart installs the Solr docker image from: https://hub.docker.com/_/solr/
+The chart installs the [Solr](https://hub.docker.com/_/solr/) docker image.

 Please read [Upgrading](#upgrading) section before upgrading MAJOR versions.